 Orders at the Theater Strategic and Strategic Levels of War

-Orders tend to be long and detailed, but long and detailed for specific reasons.
+Orders at this level tend to be long and detailed, but long and detailed for specific reasons.
 First, orders initiated at the strategic level become the necessary authorities required spending of money.
 This may range from an order to conduct a specific type of training, an order to attend a planning conference, or an order to move forces from one area of the world to another.

 Second, orders at the strategic level assume the greatest risk should they fail.
 This is risk in both blood and treasure.
 Understanding the stakes at the strategic level mean that flag officers require detailed thought, planning, and risk analysis on all issues from command relationships to battlefield control measures.
 A well-written order will highlight what risk is acceptable, and what risk is not acceptable in the commander’s intent.